adamcarheden/vue-bonsai-tree/README.md

 npm release

 ```

+Don't be intimidated by all the files.
+This project uses the [vue-cli](https://github.com/vuejs/vue-cli) webpack boilerplate to get up and running with webpack, live reload, karma and nightwatch quickly.
+The only files you really need to touch will be:

+* src/components/bonsai-tree.vue
+* test/unit/specs/bonsai-tree.spec.js
+* test/e2e/specs/bonsai-tree.js

 PRs welcome.
 Emiting expand/collapse events would be a nice feature.
 (15 min to code, 2 hours to write automated regression testing ;)
 More complete e2e testing would also be helpful.